-Course resource help for Hospitality and Tourism
+Course resource help for Hospitality, Tourism and Events Management

 Core databases for Hospitality and Tourism

 These are the core databases for Hospitality & Tourism courses.
 Each provides different kinds of information - some have mostly journal articles, while others provide market research data, analysis of industry trends and information about countries and cities worldwide.
 You will be expected to use a mixture of these sources to research your assignments.

 Articles from academic journals and trade magazines relating specifically to the Hospitality and Tourism sectors.
 Most articles are available in full text.

 A huge database of academic journal articles, magazine articles, trade journals, reports, country profiles, industry profiles, and company profiles on all aspects of business including management.

 MarketLine provides accurate and up-to-date research reports on companies, industries and countries for every major marketplace in the world.
 There are country and city profiles, as well as Company SWOT analysis, Industry Five Forces Analysis and Country PESTLE analysis.

 Passport has international reports on industries including Travel and Food service, alongside information about consumer preferences (lifestyles) and major world economies.

 Mintel contains market research reports on the UK consumer with information on consumer lifestyles as well as industry, leisure, retail, travel and tourism reports.